vasilring/Inventory-Management-System/README.md

 #### To use the app, you need to follow these steps:

-1. Register a user using the RegisterUser command.
-This will create a new user and log in the user.
+1. "Register a user using the RegisterUser command.
+This will create a new user, log in the user, and automatically create a new company for the user during the registration process."

-2. Create a company using the CreateCompany command.
-This will create a new company.

-3. Create a product using the CreateProduct command.
+2. Create a product using the '[CreateCream],[CreatePerfume],[CreateLipstick]'command.
 This will create a new product with a unique ID and add it to the specified company's inventory.

-4. Use the other commands to manage your products, inventories, and buyers.
-For example, you can use the ShowProductByID command to view the details of a specific product, or the ListProductsByCompany command to list all products of a specific company.
+3. Use the other commands to manage your products, inventories, and buyers.
+For example, you can use the ShowProductByID command to view the details of a specific product, or the ShowInventoryStock command to list all products of a specific company.

 `Note` that you must register a user and create a company before you can create a product.
 Additionally, you can create multiple inventories for a company, and add products to those inventories as needed.